Terms of Business

 8.3.
 The Company has the discretion to revise the payment terms to require payment in split payments and/or to revise the payment due date set out in clause 8.1 in of these terms.

 8.4.
-The Client can make payment for the Company’s ongoing compliance services on a monthly basis or annual basis, in advance of receiving the service(s), unless the Company exercises its discretion under clause 8.2 to change the payment terms.
+The Client can make payment for the Company’s Retained and Subscription services as specified in the Service Specification on a monthly basis or annual basis, in advance of receiving the service(s), unless the Company exercises its discretion under clause 8.2 to change the payment terms.

 8.5.
-The Client can make payment to the Company for its service(s) by bank transfer, debit card and credit card.
-There is a surcharge of up to 2.93% for all credit card transactions, this is to cover processing costs and no profit is made from this surcharge.
+The Client can make payment to the Company for its service(s) by bank transfer, standing order or direct debit.
+The Company may accept debit or credit card payments however, there may be a surcharge of up to 2.93% for all credit card transactions, this is to cover processing costs and no profit is made from this surcharge.
 The surcharge will be added to the final invoice with the balance of the Company’s service(s)charge.

 8.6.
-All invoices are subject to applicable VAT.
+All invoices are subject to applicable Value Added Tax (VAT).

 8.7.
 Any costs set out in any communication from the Company shall be exclusive of VAT.

 8.8.
-Clients who make or are due to make monthly payment for the Company’s retained compliance services shall make payment to the Company via direct debit until termination of the retained compliance service or until the Company agree, in writing, to a change in payment structure, for example, from direct debit to bank transfer.
+Clients who make or are due to make monthly payment for the Company’s retained and subscription services shall make payment to the Company via direct debit until termination of the service or until the Company agree, in writing, to a change in payment structure, for example, from direct debit to bank transfer.

 8.9.
 The Company shall be entitled to collect payment from the Client by direct debit until the Client cancels the direct debit.